tanchinkiat99/nlp-data-artifacts/README.md

-# fp-dataset-artifacts
+# Starter code for final project for CS 378 -- dataset artifact

-Project by Kaj Bostrom, Jifan Chen, and Greg Durrett.
+Credit: Project by Kaj Bostrom, Jifan Chen, and Greg Durrett.
 Code by Kaj Bostrom and Jifan Chen.

 ## Getting Started
 You'll need Python >= 3.6 to run the code in this repo.

-First, clone the repository:

-`git clone git@github.com:gregdurrett/fp-dataset-artifacts.git`

-Then install the dependencies:
+You should first install the dependencies:

 `pip install --upgrade pip`